prasadrs70/prasadrs70/README.md

-- 👋 I’m currently working on Java and AWS
+- 👋 I’m currently working on Java, Angular and AWS
 - 👀 I’m interested in Angular developement
 - 🌱 I’m currently learning services in AWS
 - 📫 How to reach me ..